Kaddipudi

-Plot
+Premise

 Anand is a young man who is nicknamed "Kaddipudi" as his grandmother used to sell tobacco products where he is unwillingly being used as a pawn by the politicians named Shankarappa and Renuka, along with her son Indresh "Gaali".
-After an attack, Anand gets traumatized and decide to leave a peaceful life away from the underworld, whose cause is supported by a cop named Sathya Murthy.
+After an attack, Anand gets traumatized and decide to live a peaceful life away from the underworld, whose cause is supported by a cop named Sathya Murthy.
 Anand meets Uma, a junior artist at a shoot where they fall for each other and get married.
-However, their happiness is short lived as Shankarappa and the police corruption doesn't led him lead a normal life.
-How does Anand protects his family from the web of fraud and betrayal forms the rest of the plot.
+However, their happiness is short lived as Shankarappa and the police corruption doesn't let him lead a normal life, which makes Anand to find a new way to lead a peaceful life.